squinkylabs/SqHarmony/docs/more-on-harmony.md

 1 - use a pedal tone is an obvious one.
 I the simplest implementation, just drone the root prominently in the bass register.
 If you want to establish the key as E Phrygian, drone a low E and use all the white keys.

 3 - In this song, [Samba Pa Ti](https://www.youtube.com/watch?v=timZoOs9ozo), by Carlos Santana, the melody is very distinctive, and if you try to play it, or play along with it, it's quite obvious it's in a Mixolydian mode.
 Mixolydian happens to be one of the more common modes in pop songs.
-Most ppl think of it as Major with a flat 7th.
+Most ppl think of it as Major with a flat 7th. [ note: check if this is true ]

 4 - In jazz music, one well known technique to establish a mode is for the piano so smash out parallel fourths.
 This keeps the piano chords from suggesting a particular "key", and lets the modal notes played by other instruments establish their own scales.
 This kind of harmony is often called "modal harmony", "quartal harmony", or "non functional harmony".
 It is a deep topic!